SBNSoftware/SBNSoftware.github.io/SBNYoung/Code_Intro.md

 Emacs is a lot of different things: a Lisp interpreter with text editing, some OS features, a shell (like bash) which modifies or adds on to existing bash shell features.
 Realistically, though, for a particle physics application, one would simply be using emacs as a text editor.
 A guide on how to use Emacs as a text editor can be found [here](https://fsl.fmrib.ox.ac.uk/fslcourse/unix_intro/textedit.html).

 ### vim
+[Vim](https://www.vim.org/) is a customizable text editor, commonly used by programmers.
+It runs in the terminal.
+Its commands can seem a bit unintuitive at first, but after a brief learning curve, people often find Vim flexible.
+Here is a [cheat sheet for Vim commands](https://vim.rtorr.com/).

 ### Visual Studio Code